Gaston Browne: Early life

-Browne was born on 9 February 1967 in the Villa area of St. John's.
-His life as a teenager was extremely tough.
-As a child, he lived in Point with his paternal great-grandmother, who was in her eighties at the time, partially blind, poor and aging.
-After her death he grew up in Point, another impoverished area.
+Browne was born on 9 February 1967, in the Villa area of St. John's.
+As a child, he lived in Point with his paternal great-grandmother, who was in her eighties at the time, partially blind, poor, and aging.

 Education

 After completing his secondary education, Browne attended the City Banking College in the United Kingdom, where he graduated with a BSc in banking and finance.
 Later, he attended the University of Manchester, acquiring an MBA in Finance.

-On October 4, 2025, Browne announced that he would be pursuing a PhD at the University of the West Indies starting January 2026.
+On 4 October 2025, Browne announced he would be pursuing a PhD at the University of the West Indies starting January 2026.
 While he did not specify his field of study, Browne described the decision as part of his personal commitment to lifelong learning and academic excellence.

 Career

-Following graduation, Browne secured a position with the Swiss American Banking Group, a major banking consortium in Antigua and Barbuda that comprises offshore and onshore banks and a trust company.
-He eventually advanced to the position of Commercial Banking Manager.
+Following graduation, Browne secured a position with the Swiss American Banking Group, a major banking consortium in Antigua and Barbuda that consists of offshore and onshore banks and a trust company.
+He eventually advanced to the position of commercial banking manager.

 He entered politics in 1999, being elected to parliament for the constituency of St. John's City West.
-In his first term he was appointed Minister of Planning, Trade, Industry, Commerce and Public Service Affairs.
+In his first term, he was appointed minister of planning, trade, industry, commerce, and public service affairs.

-Browne challenged and defeated Lester Bird in the leadership race for Labour Party in November 2012 with a margin of 213 to 180, and was appointed as leader of the opposition in December 2012.
+Browne challenged and defeated Lester Bird in the leadership race for Labour Party in November 2012 with a margin of 213 to 180 and was appointed as leader of the opposition in December 2012.